Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Earning American Airlines miles is a big part of my miles and points strategy.
 While I have a few paid flights a year, most of the American Airlines miles I’ve earned have come from credit card welcome bonuses and spending – for example:

-- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – (I have this in my wallet now, it’s got the highest current bonus of any American Airlines card)
+- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – (I have this in my wallet now, it’s got the highest current bonus of any American Airlines card for a limited time)

-- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – (A solid choice for perks like a free first checked bag on domestic flights and preferred boarding)
+- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – (A solid choice for perks like a free first checked bag on domestic flights and preferred boarding, also with an increased limited-time bonus)

 - Citi® / AAdvantage® Executive World Elite™ Mastercard® – (Great for frequent American Airlines flyers because it comes with Admirals Club airport lounge access)

 Thanks to these cards and others, I’ve accumulated hundreds of thousands of American Airlines miles over the years.
-But would you believe I almost never redeem them for American Airlines award flights?
+But would you believe I almost never use them for American Airlines award flights?
+Instead, I redeem them for American Airlines partner award flights for much more value.

 That’s not to say I never book American Airlines award flights – I do, but I don’t use American Airlines miles (more on that later).
 For me, when it comes to redeeming American Airlines miles, partner award flights are the way to go.